inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

   WindDriftFac=0.035            !
 Wind Drift factor, initially 0.035 in OILTRANS
   WindDriftDev=5.0              !
 Wind Drift deviation in degrees (offset to RHS of
-                                ! wind vector), initially 5.0 in OILTRANS StokDriftFac=0.016            !
+                                ! wind vector), initially 5.0 in OILTRANS Stokes             = .True.   ! if .TRUE. then apply Stokes Drift !
+Stokes drift is read from input file if `readStokDrift=.True.` ! with a drift intensity decaying with the particles depth using `Stokes_hc` and `Stokes_ke` .
+                                !
+Otherwise if `readStokDrift=.False.` and `Wind=.True.`
+                                ! then Stokes drift is estimated from wind fields using `StokDriftFac`.
+  Stokes_hc=0.3                 !
+Stokes drift applied at 100% intensity in depth range [hc,0] meters,
+  Stokes_ke=5.0                 ! bellow Stokes_hc, apply exponential decay Stk(Z)=Stk0*min(1.0,exp(-ke*(|hc-Z|)))
+  StokDriftFac=0.016            !
 Stokes Drift factor, initially 0.016 in OILTRANS
-  Stokes             = .True.   ! if .TRUE. then apply Stokes Drift
+  LinearVInterp=.False.         ! if .TRUE. then TSPACK is disabled and a
-                                !
-Stokes drift is read from input file if readStokDrift=.True.
-                                ! with a drift intensity decaying with the particles depth using Stokes_hc and Stokes_ke ! otherwise compute Stokes drift from wind fields using StokDriftFac Stokes_hc=0.3                 !
-Stokes drift applied at 100% intensity in depth range [hc,0] meters, Stokes_ke=5.0                 ! bellow Stokes_hc, apply exponential decay Stk(Z)=Stk0*min(1.0,exp(-ke*(|hc-Z|))) ! depth hc and then decays up to only 5% of the Stokes drift at -1m depth LinearVInterp=.False.         ! if .TRUE. then TSPACK is disabled and a
                                 ! linear interpolation is performed
                                 ! along the vertical direction instead of the